SERIES > Innocent Devil's Harem

 Taking another deep breath,

-I sighed heavily and spoke up again.
-“Let’s go inside, sis.”
+I sighed heavily and spoke up again, using my affectionate pet-name for her.

 She nodded in agreement, her